 He has progressed from promise to fulfillment.
-But even now, not everything is fulfilled and not everything is understood.
-Sometimes we will come upon a difficult question for which there seems to be no answer (For example: what is the star that the wise men followed?) and just file it away content to understand when we can ask Christ face to face.
-For our own lives too, God does not always reveal to us what we should do long ahead of time.
+But even now, not everything has been fulfilled and not everything is understood.
+Sometimes we will come upon a difficult question for which there seems to be no answer (for example: what is the star that the wise men followed?) and just file it away content to understand when we can ask Christ face to face.
+For our own lives too, often God does not always reveal to us what we should do far ahead of time.
 It is enough to know the next step.
 His Word is a lamp to our feet and a light to our path.
 It is a light to our feet.
-While He shows us the next step we need to take He may not show us ten steps into the future.
+Though He shows us the next step we need to take, He may not show us the next ten steps into the future.
 He tells us what we need to know when we need to know it.

 Jesus speaks for the Father.
 He is His representative.
 Jesus not only spoke the words of God, He lived as God.
 He showed us a perfect example of how to respond in numerous situations.
 His actions were 100% perfect and wise every time.
 The common phrase “WWJD” is a good one.
-When we face a problem and we don’t know what to do just ask “what would Jesus do” and then do that.
-Many times we can know what He would do because He already did it.
+When we face a problem and we don’t know what to do just ask: “What would Jesus do?”
+Then do that.
+Many times, we can know what He would do because He already did it.
 Jesus is the Greatest Messenger.